Kate Witte is in her 29th season and final as head coach of the Ohio Northern University volleyball program.

 She will be taking over as head coach of the ONU volleyball program on Jan.
 1, 2020, replacing 29-year head coach Kate Witte, who has announced her retirement at the end of the 2019 season.

 Kuhn is no stranger to the ONU volleyball program, as she was a four-year letterwinner and three-year team captain as a student-athlete from 2005 to 2008.

 For her efforts on the sidelines, Kuhn was named one of the nation's top 30 volleyball coaches under 30 years of age in 2016 by the American Volleyball Coaches Association.

 The AVCA's Thirty Under 30 award was created in 2009 to honor up-and-coming coaching talent at all levels of the sport.

 The two-time All-American finished her career third all-time in assists at 4,680.
 She was also the 2008 OAC Co-Player of the Year, the same season the Polar Bears reached the NCAA Final Four.

-In Spring 2011, Kuhn completed a graduate assistantship at Ashland University where she earned her master’s degree in education.
+In spring 2011, Kuhn completed a graduate assistantship at Ashland University where she earned her master’s degree in education.
 As a volleyball assistant for the Eagles, she focused primarily in the areas of setting, while also tending to game management and operations.

-Kuhn graduated from Ohio Northern in 2009 with a dual degree in public relations and sport management.
+She graduated from Ohio Northern in 2009 with a dual degree in public relations and sport management.